brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Returns*: `span(addressof($S$[$k$]), $D$)`

-[#]{.pnum} Implementations are encouraged to return the same object whenever the same the function is called with the same argument.
+[#]{.pnum} *Recommended Practice*: Implementations are encouraged to return the same object whenever the same the function is called with the same argument.

 :::